abarker/pytest-helper/doc/sphinx_docs/index.rst

 Whenever `script_run` is called in the examples below the optional `if __name__ == "__main__"` guard conditional is not used.
 This is slightly less efficient (including in ordinary code runs) since the module's name then has to be looked up by introspection to see if anything should be done.
-You can always explicitly use the guard conditional around calls to `script_run`.
+The guard conditional can always be explicitly used around calls to `script_run`.

 * **Running tests in separate test files and test directories.**